 With this the Night Journey and Ascension were over.
 Muhammad returned to Makkah the next morning and narrated all that had happened to him.
 When some of the Quraish heard what he said they laughed out loud, calling him a madman.

 Those who had visited Jerusalem asked him to describe it, trying to catch him out, but he was able to describe the place perfectly.
-He was also able to tell them of a caravan which he had seen travelling from Jerusalem to Makkah, with exact details of the number of camels and what they were carrying.
+He was able to tell them of a caravan which he had seen traveling from Jerusalem to Makkah, with exact details.

 The very same caravan arrived in Makkah when he said it would, but even this was not enough to persuade those who refused to believe.

 For ourselves, we can take the words of Abu Bakr as an explanation of what had happened.